netdata/blog/blog/2023-11-03-netdata-best-practices/index.md

    - If the dashboard is not accessed frequently or network bandwidth is not a concern, consider reducing the compression level or disabling it.

 9. **Disable Health Checks on Child Nodes:**
-   - Offload health checks to parent nodes to conserve resources on children nodes, simplifying configuration management.
+   - Offload health checks to Parent nodes to conserve resources on children nodes, simplifying configuration management.
    - This strategy focuses resources on data collection rather than evaluation.

 10. **Fine-tuning for Specific Use Cases:**